ZiedYousfi/leakr/README.md

 ## 🧠 Architectural Philosophy

 - All services are **independent** and **written in Go**
+- Each service handles a specific concern (auth, storage, community, payment)
 - **`auth-service`** is the central validation point for all others
+- Services communicate via secure HTTP APIs
 - The PlanetScale database is only used by services for:
   - Authentication
   - Community data
   - Subscription tracking
 - Cloudflare R2 storage is **managed only** by `storage-service`
+- The extension communicates directly with the services and does not rely on the website
+- The website (in Next.js) is a GUI shell that interfaces with services for:
+  - Community access
+  - Backup/restore management
+  - Account management and payments
+- The infrastructure is entirely **serverless** and **container/VPS-free**
+- Services will be deployed on platforms like Railway, Fly.io or Cloud Run
+- R2 is used for storing SQLite files per user, which are frequently updated but not processed server-side
+- File uploads are performed from the client to `storage-service`, which writes to R2
+- File names include metadata (user ID, date, etc.) and are organized into two buckets: `main/` and `backup/`
+- Backups are manually archived ("Glacier-like") using folder separation or periodic scripts

 ---